Pieve San Giacomo: Gazzo

 In the Mesolithic era, between the ninth and fifth millennia B.C., at the end of the laciations, the Po Valley appeared as a vast expanse of swamps and marshes, which gave shape to Lakes Gerundo, Delmona and various ponds, so much so that, in the early years of the Vulgar Era, a temple dedicated to Mephitis, goddess of the ponds, still existed in Cremona.

 Popular imagination has it that there once lived in the waters of Lake Gerundo a dragon named Tarantasius, who, as he approached the shores, wreaked havoc on men and especially children and fouled the surrounding air with his asphyxiating breath.
 The exhalations, in fact, were due to the presence of methane and hydrogen sulfide in the subsoil, a mysterious phenomenon for the population, which therefore blamed unknown and fanciful beings.

-The phantom monster, according to legend, was slain by an unknown hero who also drained the lake: none other than the progenitor of the Visconti family of Milan who, after such a feat, adopted as his coat of arms the image of the bisque.
+The phantom monster, according to legend, was slain by an unknown hero who also drained the lake: none other than the progenitor of the Visconti Family of Milan who, after such a feat, adopted as his coat of arms the image of the bisque.
 Some popular sources attribute the draining and reclamation of the lake to Saint Christopher, who allegedly defeated the dragon, or to Frederick Barbarossa.
 The land reclamation was actually done by monks from nearby abbeys.
-It is commonly believed that in truth the waters disappeared as a result of progressive reclamation works that had been in progress for some time, particularly the strengthening of the Muzza Canal by the people of Lodi, as well as drainage factors and geological settlements, such as the leveling of moraine deposits near the Adda's entry into the Po.
+It is commonly believed that in truth the waters disappeared as a result of progressive reclamation works that had been in progress for some time, particularly the strengthening of the Muzza Canal by the people of Lodi, as well as drainage factors and geological settlements, such as the levelling of moraine deposits near the Adda's entry into the Po.